A Law of Data Reconstruction for Random Features (and Beyond)¶

 Background & Motivation¶

-Key Challenge: Label fitting requires \(p \geq n\) degrees of freedom (\(n\) equations), whereas data reconstruction requires recovering the entire \(d \times n\) input matrix, intuitively demanding \(p \geq dn\) degrees of freedom — yet this claim has lacked formal proof.
+Key Challenge: Label fitting requires \(n\) degrees of freedom (\(n\) equations), but data reconstruction requires recovering the entire \(d \times n\) dimensional input matrix.
+Intuitively, this requires \(p \geq dn\) degrees of freedom—yet a formal proof of this condition was missing.

 Method¶